google/highway/README.md

-Version 0.11 is considered stable enough to use in other projects, and is expected to remain backwards compatible unless serious issues are discovered while implementing SVE/RVV targets.
-After these targets are added, Highway will reach version 1.0.
+Version 0.11 is considered stable enough to use in other projects, and is expected to remain backwards compatible unless serious issues are discovered while finishing the RVV target.
+After that, Highway will reach version 1.0.

 Continuous integration tests build with a recent version of Clang (running on x86 and QEMU for ARM) and MSVC from VS2015 (running on x86).